probcomp/Gen.jl/docs/src/ref/modeling.md

 - Julia control flow constructs (e.g. `if`, `for`, `while`) cannot be used as top-level statements in the function body.
 Control flow should be implemented inside Julia functions that are called, generative functions that are called such as generative functions produced using [Generative Function Combinators](@ref).

-NOTE: Currently, trainable parameters are not supported in static DSL functions.

 ### Loading generated functions
 Before a function with a static annotation can be used, the [`load_generated_functions`](@ref) method must be called:
 ```@docs